AC/DC's Tragic Real-Life Story

 He's also said that even though everyone knows them, they're notoriously private people.
 There's a huge schism between the on-stage and backstage personas, and even though the core of the group is one of rock's most successful families, tracking down the truth is a bit of a challenge.

-Malcolm and Angus Young have been the backbone of AC/DC from the beginning, and they — along with fellow bandmates — had a life that was far from smooth sailing.
+Malcolm and Angus Young have been the backbone of AC/DC from the beginning, and they — along with a rotating cast of fellow bandmates — had a life that was far from smooth sailing.
 Their music — rough, feral music with riffs that go straight to your soul — spoke to the everyman in a completely non-pretentious, honest way we can all understand because they've been on some of the same journeys as their fans.
-Highway to Hell, indeed.
+"Highway to Hell," indeed.

-Ten Pound Poms
+10 Pound Poms

-When they got there, they started at the very, very bottom.
-The family found themselves living in the tin shelters of a migrant hostel, and music really did save them when older brother George and his band, The Easybeats, put out a song that became Australia's first international rock hit, Friday on My Mind.
+When they got there, the so-called "10 pound poms" — Brits who moved to Aussie on £10 government subsidies – started at the very, very bottom.
+The family found themselves living in the tin shelters of a migrant hostel, and music really did save them when older brother George and his band, The Easybeats, put out a song that became Australia's first international rock hit, "Friday on My Mind."

-In 1980, Rolling Stone got a glimpse behind the curtain of the band that had a reputation as being sort of the typical rock-n-roll troublemakers.
-Instead they found a few devoted family men, a lot of tea, and a strange sort of introspective reflection.
+In 1980, Rolling Stone got a glimpse behind the curtain of the band that had a reputation as being sort of the typical rock 'n' roll troublemakers.
+Instead, they found a few devoted family men, a lot of tea, and a strange sort of introspective reflection.
 Unexpected?
 Absolutely, but the players also say their reputation for quick tempers and quicker fists isn't just deserved, it went back a long time to a tragic place.

 "That's because we always stick together," Angus told them.
 "Like us Youngs, we're all short.
 We walk into a show now, and we still get people hassling us.
 We used to pull up at a show in a car, and the security people wouldn't let us in."

 Tempers came from a sort of "us versus them" mentality that started from the time they were in school.
-Malcolm remembered his Glasgow school as being a string of fights, and by the time it was Angus' turn to head to school in Australia, there was already a reputation attached to his last name.
+Malcolm remembered his Glasgow school as being a string of fights, and by the time it was Angus's turn to head to school in Australia, there was already a reputation attached to his last name.
 He was caned on his very first day just to set an example.
-By the time he was 15, he was told to leave or he was going to be kicked out.
+By the time he was 15, he was told to leave, or he was going to be kicked out.
 Later, when the New York Post asked him about his trademark schoolboy outfit, he said, "Yes, I got a kick out of wearing it, and that's funny because as a kid I was never much a fan of school."

 Bon Scott's death